-The Kent State University at Geauga and the Regional Academic Center (herein after referred to as the Campus) Faculty Handbook provides a description of the major processes and procedures that direct and affect the professional rights and responsibilities of the campus faculty.
+The Kent State University at Geauga and the Twinsburg Academic Center (herein after referred to as the Campus) Faculty Handbook provides a description of the major processes and procedures that direct and affect the professional rights and responsibilities of the campus faculty.
 Specific information is included on the structure and organization of the Campus, the advisory role of the faculty in governance, and procedures and expectations regarding faculty growth and development.

 This handbook includes information on how University policies and procedures are carried out locally and on University policies and procedures most central to professional academic life.
 For complete information on related policy, see the University Policy Register and the Collective Bargaining Agreement (CBA) for tenure track (TT) and Full Time Non-Tenure track (FTNTT) faculty.
 This handbook is made available to all faculty members.

 The policies and procedure contained in this Handbook shall not conflict with any University, Administrative and Operational Policy of Kent State University, any applicable CBA, or any federal, state, and local law.